-Products and Services: Anything that a licensee can offer to a market for attention, acquisition, use or consumption that could satisfy a need or want.
+Products and Services: Anything that an Obligated Party licensee can offer to a market for attention, acquisition, use or consumption that could satisfy a need or want.

 Public Interest: The welfare or well-being of the general public and society.